-After about 30 miles, the golden rolling hills morphed into dense wooded cliffs.
+After about 30 miles, the golden rolling hills morphed into densely wooded cliffs.

 ‘Civilization’ was left behind.
 Road sign featuring the ‘s’ symbols started to appear more often.
 It was a clear announcement of the sharp curves we were going to encounter for the next 100 miles.

-It looks like Ragged Point is the first official stop in Big Sur for those navigating the coast from the south.
-This particular trip to this famous part of Sunshine State was put together at the last moment.
+It looks like Ragged Point, CA is the first official stop in Big Sur for those navigating the coast from the south.
+This particular trip to this famous part of Golden State was put together at the last moment.
 A beaten map I got years ago at the Morro Bay Visitor’s Center served as my trustworthy guide.
-The Ragged Point Inn appeared in the map next to a caricaturized gas sign (there are only three gas stations in the area).
+The Ragged Point Inn appeared on the map next to a caricature gas sign (there are only three gas stations in the area).

 As we walked the grounds of the Inn, the fog dissipated and we were able to admire the view in its entire splendor.